Parts: (1) Noakes | (2) Rossouw

 degree awarded by the University of Cape Town.
 Publishing the

 Noakes is a veteran of more than 70 marathons and ultra-marathons,

-where he challenges many long standing misconception about hydration.
+where he challenges many long standing misconceptions about hydration.

 In addition, Noakes is an editorial board member for many